Destroyervishnu27/CountDemo_TestTask-master/README.md

  For more information see <a href=" http://tools.android.com/tech-docs/unit-testing-support">http://tools.android.com/tech-docs/unit-testing-support</a>

+ # Install the dependencies

+testImplementation 'junit:junit:4.12'
+testImplementation 'org.mockito:mockito-core:1.10.19'

+ # Junit:
+ It is a “Unit Testing” framework for Java Applications.
+It is an automation framework for Unit as well as UI Testing.
+It contains annotations such as @Test, @Before, @After etc.

+ # Mockito:
+ Mockito mocks (or fakes) the dependencies required by the class being tested.
+It provides annotations such as @Mock.

  # Use Gradle on the command line.

  After downloading the projects code using git clone you'll be able to run the unit tests using the command line: